 Bronwen Colquhoun is the Senior Curator of Photography at the National Museum Wales.
 Her PhD, awarded from Newcastle University in 2015, examined how the photo-sharing website Flickr: The Commons supports community engagement and builds new knowledge and meaning around historic photographic collections.
 She has worked at the Library of Congress, the Northern Gallery for Contemporary Art, English Heritage and volunteered at the National Media Museum.

-This feature was first published in The British Journal of Photography, in the September 2015 print issue, as part of the Photocaptionist’s itinerant column.
+This feature was first published in The British Journal of Photography, in the September 2015 print issue, as part of the Photocaptionist’s guest editing of the Endframe column.